AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 1. Next, you can start installing all of the Spectrum Web Components that will be used to build the UI of your add-on.
 These components are installed in a similar fashion to how the `<sp-theme>` component was added, with an `npm install` or `yarn add` command.

     ```bash
-    npm install "@spectrum-web-components/button@0.39.4" "@spectrum-web-components/button-group@0.39.4" "@spectrum-web-components/field-label@0.39.4" "@spectrum-web-components/menu@0.39.4" "@spectrum-web-components/picker@0.39.4" "@spectrum-web-components/slider@0.39.4" "@spectrum-web-components/swatch@0.39.4" "@spectrum-web-components/switch@0.39.4"
+    npm install @spectrum-web-components/button@0.39.4 @spectrum-web-components/button-group@0.39.4 @spectrum-web-components/field-label@0.39.4 @spectrum-web-components/menu@0.39.4 @spectrum-web-components/picker@0.39.4 @spectrum-web-components/slider@0.39.4 @spectrum-web-components/swatch@0.39.4 @spectrum-web-components/switch@0.39.4
     ```

-    **NOTE:** The above specifies the 0.39.4 version due to a current issue found with compatibility using the latest default (`0.40.3` as of this writing).
-Please note though, you must always ensure all of your Spectrum Web Components are installed with the same package version.
+    **NOTE:** The above command specifies the 0.39.4 version specifically, due to an issue found with compatibility using the latest default version `0.40.3` as of this writing.

     Alternatively, you could also copy in the following block below to the `dependencies` block of your `package.json` file, and then run `npm install` to install them all at once: